Cuijie12358/DesignwithData-Name/index.md

-## This is a blog marking down what we have done so far.
+# This is a blog marking down what we have done by step to ge the final show :)

 You can use the [editor on GitHub](https://github.com/Cuijie12358/DesignwithData.github.io/edit/master/index.md) to maintain and preview the source code for your website.